E*TRADE review summary

 In February 2020, E*TRADE was acquired by Morgan Stanley.
 To find out more about the motives behind the acquisition and about the wider market context, check out this article we wrote about the deal.

-We selected E*TRADE as Best broker for bonds for 2021, based on an in-depth analysis of 70+ online brokers that included testing their live accounts.
+We selected E*TRADE as Best IRA broker for 2022, based on an in-depth analysis of 100+ online brokers that included testing their live accounts.
 Check out the complete list of winners.

 E*TRADE pros and cons

-E*TRADE's product portfolio only covers US markets, and forex trading is not available.
+E*TRADE's product portfolio only covers US markets and forex trading is not available.
 E*TRADE doesn't accept credit/debit cards and electronic wallets for money transfers.
-In addition, live chat support is slow.
+In addition, the live chat support is slow.

 |• Low trading fees (free stock and ETF trading)||• Only US markets, no forex|